corda/corda-docs-portal/content/en/docs/corda-enterprise/4.1/corda-configuration-file.md

 bftSMaRt
-*(Deprecated)* If part of a distributed BFT-SMaRt cluster, specify this configuration object with the following settings:
+*(Experimental)* If part of a distributed BFT-SMaRt cluster, specify this configuration object with the following settings:

 >
 >